ryanheise/audio_service/README.md

 | album art                          | ✅         | ✅        |
 | Android Auto                       | (untested) |           |

-If you'd like to help with any missing features, join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).
+If you'd like to help with any missing features, please join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).

 ## Migrating to 0.10.0